-With each pecan pie and batch of molasses cookies, Emily Smith hones the baking skills she learned from her elders.
-The Emory University student believes baking is an expression of love for her family.
+With each pecan pie and batch of molasses cookies, Emily Echols hones the baking skills she learned from her elders.
+Ms. Echols believes baking is an expression of love for her family.

 I have gone through 10 pounds of flour in three months.
 I know that’s not normal, but I believe baking is an expression of love — not only for the person being baked for, but also for the person who taught me how to bake, for the person who gave me the recipe, for the past and tradition.